nopnop2002/esp-idf-sx126x/vcp/README.md

 ### LoRa to VCP
-Receive from LoRa and send to VCP.
+Receive from LoRa and send to VCP device.
 ESP32 acts as the VCP host.
 ```
            +------------+          +------------+          +------------+